For your Home

 Low temperatures can be very severe for a tarantula.
 If the temperature drops too much, their body’s systems shut down, they stop moving and can die.

 Tarantulas are burrowing spiders.
 This means if you have seen tarantulas around your home, they are probably living underground on your property and they can be hard to find.
-However, when mating season comes, or at night, when they go hunting, if you have holes in doors, siding, open doors or other openings it is possible a tarantula might end up indoors and inside your home.
+However, when mating season comes, or at night, when they go hunting, if you have holes in doors, siding, open doors, or other openings it is possible a tarantula might end up indoors and inside your home.

 Western Exterminator has been in California for decades and we are the experts in getting rid of tarantulas, spiders, rodents and other pests.
 If you have a spider infestation or any other pest issues, contact your local Western Exterminator today!